Homotopy Hubbard Trees for post-singularly finite exponential maps: Background on the dynamics of exponential maps

 As described above for the space of external addresses, the linear order induces a cyclic order on the set of dynamic rays; we write $g\prec g'\prec g''$ if $g'$ lies between $g$ and $g''$ in this cyclic order.
 The map assigning to each ray its external address preserves the cyclic order (as it preserves the linear order inducing it).

 For the purposes of this paper, we are most interested in (pre-)periodic dynamic rays and their landing behavior (compare Definition~\ref{def:DynamicRays}).
-It turns out that for psf exponential maps, every (pre-)periodic dynamic ray that is not eventually mapped onto a ray landing at the singular value $0$ lands at a necessarily (pre-)periodic point.
-We are going to see that two of these rays land together if and only if they have the same itinerary with respect to a certain partition of the complex plane.
-The starting point for the construction of this partition will be the following result shown in \cite[Theorem~4.3]{SZ2}.
+It was shown in \cite[Theorem~3.2]{SZ2} that every (pre-)periodic dynamic ray of a psf exponential map that is not eventually mapped onto a ray landing at the singular value $0$ lands at a (pre-)periodic point.
+Conversely, every (pre-)periodic point is the landing point of at least one (pre-)periodic dynamic ray by \cite[Theorem~5.3]{SZ2}.
+This result is in analogy to the Douady-Hubbard landing theorem for polynomials.

-\begin{Lem}[Singular value is a landing point] For every post-singularly finite exponential map $E_\lambda$, there exist at least one strictly preperiodic dynamic ray landing at the singular value $0$. \end{Lem}
+\begin{Thm}[A landing theorem, \cite{SZ2}] For every post-singularly finite exponential map, every periodic or perperiodic point is the landing point of at least one and at most finitely many periodic, respectively preperiodic, dynamic rays.
+Rays landing at the same point have the same preperiod and period. \end{Thm}

-Choose a preperiodic dynamic ray $g_{\ad{s}}$ landing at $0$ (since there exist psf exponential maps for which several dynamic rays land together at the singular value, there might really be a choice; see \cite{LSV}).
+We construct a partition of the plane that allows us to describe in combinatorial terms which dynamic rays are landing together: Choose a preperiodic dynamic ray $g_{\ad{s}}$ landing at $0$.
 The preimage $E_\lambda^{-1}(\Tr(g_{\ad{s}}))$ consists of countably many disjoint simple curves which are translates of each other by integer multiples of $2\pi i$.
 Furthermore, if $g$ is any lift of $g_{\ad{s}}$ by $E_\lambda$, then we have

 by the mapping properties of exponential maps.